 - Also worth mentioning is Gundam Epyon; in a game built around ranged combat, it has absolutely no guns, instead fighting with a segmented whip and giant beam sword.
 However, its melee is very fast, damaging, and can be cancelled freely, and the rest of its moveset includes a mobility move that lets it dodge enemy attacks or quickly rush into melee range, and a move that empowers its sword even further at the cost of draining its boost gauge more quickly.
 Even though it's generally ranked low in the Character Tiers, in the hands of a skilled player Epyon can be an unholy menace.

 - Decapre, the newcomer in Ultra Street Fighter IV is an interesting example.
 While she doesn't have any unique resources, she combines two well-established fighting game concepts into something that's rarely seen.
 On the surface, she's definitely a aggressive rushdown character with excellent mobility and mix-up and terrific Ultras make her viable threat.
-However, she's also a charge character, which contrasts her playstyle as charge character in just about any fighting game typically leans toward the defensive side.
+However, she's also a charge character, which contrasts her playstyle as charge characters in just about any fighting game typically lean toward the defensive side.
 The biggest draw with Decapre being a rushdown charge character is that while her tools are effective, they're not readily available, especially if you want to walk up to your opponent.